Your brain is an extraordinary organ, but it plays tricks on you.

-Maybe that wasn’t what triggered you.
-Maybe it was a more palpable threat.
-You were the only one riding in the subway car during the early morning hours.
-The train stopped, and one person entered the car you were in.
-You tried to be discreet, pretending to read email messages on your smartphone.
-Yet you watched every move that person made and kept notes about their physical features in case you needed to identify them in a police line-up.
+Implicit biases can be effective when you are facing palpable threats.
+Imagine you are the only one riding in a subway car during early morning hours.
+The train stops, and one person enters.
+You try to be discreet, pretending to read email messages on your smartphone while carefully watching the person’s every move.
+Making mental notes about their physical features, in case you needed to identify them in a police line-up, you assess the risk.
+Do they seem fidgety?
+Are they high?
+Or drunk?
+What are they reaching for in that bag?

-But what if that person didn’t sit down far from you?
-What if they chose the seat next to you?
-What if it had been a small woman versus a large man?
-Would apparent age have made a difference?
-Would the color of the person’s skin?
-Whether they had tattoos, piercings, or pink hair?
-What if the person looked to you like a man but was wearing a dress?
+What if that person in that subway story chose the seat next to you?
+Would your panic response be more justified?
+What if she is a small woman versus a large man?
+Would apparent age make a difference?
+Would the color of her skin?
+Whether she had tattoos, piercings, or pink hair?
+What if she looked to you like a man wearing a dress?

 What does any of this have to do with your safety in a subway car?
 Probably not what you think.
 Although stereotypes have some basis in truth, the connections are often quite thin.

-You can and absolutely must question your brain, especially when you are dealing with human beings.
+You can and absolutely must question your brain’s biases, especially when you are dealing with human beings.
 We are beautifully diverse and very unpredictable.

 -